A 30-day sabbatical. An essay in why doing more isn’t always the answer.

 If you’ve been a reader of the blog for a while you’ll know that I’ve written over 500 articles and thousands of newsletters.
 That’s a shit ton of writing.

-However, trying to write articles for you each week, create products like the BPFG, coaching in-person and online full-time, as well as carrying two internships with Precision Nutrition (a company I love), and some other things has left me feeling completely burnt out.
+However, trying to write articles each week, coaching both in-person and online full-time, as well as some other things has left me feeling burnt out.

 Get ready, here’s my own personal violin playing a sad sad song.

 In the words of the lyrical genius know as Rhianna, I’ve turned my life into nothing but work, work, work, work, work and it’s affecting myself and my personal relationships on various levels.
 I’ve been feeling stressed out, anxious, and exhausted.
 Sleep is hard to come by, workouts have become more tedious than enjoyable, and my mood is all over the place.